Porcellio dilatatus

 Porcellio dilatatus (Commonly known as the Giant canyon isopod) is a species of woodlouse in the genus Porcellio belonging to the family Porcellionidae.
 This species is widespread in Europe, and has also been introduced to North America from Western Europe.
 They are 15 mm long, are brown coloured and striped.
-They can be found feeding on alder leaves, but mostly feeds on organic food substrates, such as lettuce (Lactuca sativa) in the wild.
-It also feeds on inorganic metal salts.
+As typical for woodlice, they are saprophages, feeding on decaying organic matter, usually from plants.

 Pests

 The species are considered to be house pests, that can be found in greenhouses, seed boxes, and flower pots.